typhoonworks/lotus/README.md

 >🚧 This library is in its infancy so you should treat all versions as early pre-release versions.
 We'll make the best effort to give heads up about breaking changes; however we can't guarantee backwards compatibility for every change.

 ## Current Features
-- 🔐 **Read-only SQL execution** with built-in safety checks to prevent destructive operations
+- 🔐 **Enhanced security** with read-only execution and table visibility controls
 - 📦 **Query storage and management** - save, organize, and reuse SQL queries
-- 🏗️ **Framework agnostic** - works with any Ecto-based application
+- 🏗️ **Multi-database support** - PostgreSQL and SQLite with flexible repository architecture
 - ⚡ **Configurable execution** with timeout controls and connection management
 - 🎯 **Type-safe results** with structured query result handling
+- 🛡️ **Defense-in-depth** with preflight authorization and built-in system table protection

 ## What's planned?
 - [ ] Query versioning and change tracking
 - [ ] Query result caching mechanisms
 - [ ] Query templates with parameter substitution
 - [ ] Export functionality for query results (CSV, JSON)
+- [ ] MySQL support
 - [x] Multi-database support (PostgreSQL, SQLite)
+- [x] Table visibility and access controls

 ## Installation
 Add `lotus` to your list of dependencies in `mix.exs`: